 Take and give

 If you’re feeling generous at the time of your visit, you might just get the chance to keep your charitable spirit really high.
-As we traveled between parks, we came across various children schools and orphanages where kids are used to tourists giving them stuff, so they often chased out the vehicle and waveed at us to stop.
+As we traveled between parks, we came across various children schools and orphanages where kids are used to tourists giving them stuff.
+They often chased out the vehicle and waved at us to stop.
 No way I could’ve said no to those huge beautiful smiles they always had on their faces.

-The kids, being kids asked for candy. however this could be the worst thing to offer them, because it hurts their teeth and causes issues that their families might not afford to deal with.
-Instead; I thought its best to give them something more useful like cloths or school supplies.
+The kids, being kids asked for candy.
+However this could be the worst thing to offer them, because it hurts their teeth and causes issues that their families might not afford to deal with.
+Instead, I thought its best to give them something more useful like cloths or school supplies.
 I just pulled up at one of the schools and handed them half of my luggage worth of stationary and crayons.
-Happy to see those extras KGs go from my suitecase!
+Happy to see those extras KGs go from my suitcase!

-I suggest that you don’t give any cash in hand; you never know where that will really end.
+I suggest that you don’t give any cash in hand; you never know where that will really end up.
 Cash is always better donated to a registered charity that knows how to put it to good use.

 Keep calm and warm

-Dreams come true people, it you brace enough to pursue them.
-You’d certainly appreciate being dressed right for them when that happens.
+Dreams come true people, if you’re brave enough to pursue them.
+You’d certainly appreciate being dressed right for them when that happens though.